-What is this project all about?
+What is the REC-CREATE project all about?

-The Strathcona Gardens Recreation Complex is a well-loved and well-used recreational facility that contributes to the health and well being of residents within the City of Campbell River, Electoral Area D and surrounding areas.
+The Strathcona Gardens Recreation Complex is a well-loved and well-used recreational facility that contributes to the health and well-being of residents within the City of Campbell River, Electoral Area D and surrounding areas.
 It provides countless personal, social, and economic benefits to the public, and is integral to building strong communities.
 Key components of Strathcona Gardens were constructed in the 1970’s.
 Through studies and feedback from the public, we know that the facility is aging and is in need of renewal.
 More needs to be done to maintain and enhance this valued public asset.

 Why is this happening now?